 My father was determined to prove that girls didn’t have to be poor at math.
 He hired a tutor, a woman, who he hoped would teach me something different, something that I wasn’t getting in school.
 I stared blankly as she walked me through each step of the increasingly complex problems.
 There was no feminine mystique.
 There was no secret beauty or interconnectedness exposed that might have inspired me to want to learn what, to her, was simply basic math, and to me, simply torture.

-When we teach the basic and fundamental steps of Bio Geometric Integration it sometimes feels like a basic times table, and it is.
-It is pedantic and so small in view of the ultimate goal of connecting into the mathematical music, the geometric complexity of the body.
+When we teach the basic and fundamental beginning steps of BioGeometric Integration® it sometimes feels like a times table, and it is.
+It can be pedantic and small in view of the ultimate goal of connecting into the mathematical music, the geometric complexity of the body.

 Had I asked my tutor why she had fallen in love with math enough to make it the subject of her life’s work, I wonder if she would have said “I can see myself” or, “in seeing the patterns and equations I can see how connected we all are.”
 Had it been the latter, I think I would have taken the bait.
 But as a 15 year old, I was too interested in finding my chosen beloved to bother asking what fed and inspired her.

 Poets are wordsmiths, weavers of tale, of truth and myth, lifters of the veils, they express unhindered by traditional grammar.
 Those who apply the concepts of BGI step into the poetry of the living system, the patterns, the stories, free of technique and limitations prescribed by others.
 Those whose lives are changed by the work we do are liberated, too, from their past and its constraints.
-Suddenly we are living in a world without limitations, where poets and mathematicians can not only fall in love, but finish each others senten…
+Suddenly we are living in a world without limitations, where poets and mathematicians can not only fall in love, but finish each other’s senten…